dboudreau00/Xault-Wallet/README.md

 This is at a **beta-on-stagenet** bar, **not** a "trust it with savings" bar.
 It was written carefully but, being a wallet, still needs the following before mainnet use:

-1. A clean `dotnet restore && dotnet test` and manual compile on your machine (the author's environment could not compile it).
+1. A clean `dotnet restore && dotnet test` and manual compile on your machine.
 2. End-to-end testing against **stagenet**: generate a wallet, receive, send, restart, restore, and exercise the duress password — with a real `monero-wallet-rpc` and daemon.
 3. A **professional third-party security audit**.
 Do not skip this for a wallet.